Campus Center 2nd Floor

 Introductory courses are broad in scope, even as they seek to be selective enough to allow an in-depth encounter with source documents situated within their historical, literary, and social contexts.
 Seminars may take up an issue or theme and allow for a concentrated reading and pursuit of focused critical questions and issues.
 Methods of instruction include not only lectures and small group discussion, but also opportunities for independent study and research, one-on-one engagement with faculty, and site-specific projects in the Twin Cities and beyond.
 Courses are offered in specific traditions (e.g. Buddhism, Christianity, Islam) as well as geographic areas (e.g. Religions of India) and in comparative and theoretical areas of analysis.

-The major concentration in religious studies consists of eight courses in religion, and two supplementary courses, approved by the advisor, in a field that provides sustainable skills or theoretical tools for the study of religion.
-For example, for students with a primary interest in Biblical studies, a reading course in Hebrew or Greek would count toward the major, courses in philosophy, anthropology, sociology, women's, gender and sexuality studies might strengthen a student's grasp of theoretical issues in the study of religion.
-Courses in history and literature may also provide valuable substantive knowledge that compliments the student's work in religious studies.
-In order to encourage breadth of understanding, students majoring in religious studies are required to take at least one course in three of the four areas of the department's offerings.
+The major concentration in Religious Studies consists of eight courses in religion, and two supplementary courses, approved by the advisor, in a field that provides sustainable skills or theoretical tools for the study of religion.
+For example, for students with a primary interest in Biblical studies, a reading course in Hebrew or Greek would count toward the major.
+Courses in philosophy, anthropology, sociology, women's, gender and sexuality studies might strengthen a student's grasp of theoretical issues in the study of religion.
+Courses in history and literature may also provide valuable substantive knowledge that compliments the student's work in Religious Studies.
+In order to encourage breadth of understanding, students majoring in Religious Studies file major plans, approved by advisors and the chair, which demonstrate diversity in subject matter (traditions) and approach (method).
 Reading proficiency in at least one foreign language is advised for students contemplating graduate study in religion.
 Majors are required to take the disciplinary seminar Theory and Method in the Study of Religion and, preferably in their senior year, Approaches to the Study of Religion, which is offered annually.
 A “senior dialogue” with the members of the department is also required for all majors.

 The minor in religious studies consists of a minimum of five courses in religious studies taken in consultation with the department.
 To assure diversity, students minoring in religious studies are required to take a course in at least two religious traditions.